integrations/terraform-provider-github/website/docs/d/repository.html.markdown

 * `repo_id` - GitHub ID for the repository

-* `repositorylicense` - An Array of GitHub repository licenses.
-Each `repositorylicense` block consists of the fields documented below.
+* `repository_license` - An Array of GitHub repository licenses.
+Each `repository_license` block consists of the fields documented below.

 ___

-The `repositorylicense` block consists of:
+The `repository_license` block consists of:

 * `content` - Content of the license file, encoded by encoding scheme mentioned below.
 * `download_url` - The URL to download the raw content of the license file.